crazyoptimist/crazyoptimist-github-io/content/posts/2021/how-to-configure-vim-as-your-golang-ide.md

 ---
-title: "How to Configure Vim as Your Golang IDE"
+title: "How to Configure Vim as Your Go IDE"
 date: 2021-09-13T20:17:30-05:00
-categories: ["golang"]
+categories: ["go"]
 ---
-I use Vim massively as my main IDE, and my vimrc file can be found [here](https://github.com/CrazyOptimist/dotfiles).
+Vim/Neovim is my IDE for day-to-day work.
+My vimrc file can be found [here](https://github.com/crazycptimist/dotfiles).

-This article presumes that you have already configured Vim as your code editor basically.
+This article is all about Vim(not Neovim), and I assume that you have already configured Vim as your code editor.

 Okay, let's get started by installing `fatih/vim-go` plugin with your favorite vim plugin manager.

-If you have Golang installed correctly on your machine, you will be able to run `:GoInstallBinaries` after installing the above plugin.
+After that, if you have Go installed correctly on your machine already, you will be able to run `:GoInstallBinaries`.

-After that, install [coc.nvim plugin](https://github.com/neoclide/coc.nvim), which is a great language server for Vim.
+Next, install [coc.nvim](https://github.com/neoclide/coc.nvim) plugin, which is a great language server host for Vim.

-Now, you will need a coc.nvim extension called `coc-go`, which will serve as your golang language server.
+> For Neovim, I would recommend to use Nvim LSP client, which is more awesome than coc-nvim in my opinion.

-It can be done by this command: `:CocInstall coc-go coc-json`.
+Now, you will need a coc.nvim extension called `coc-go`, which will serve as your Go language server.
+It can be done by this vim command: `:CocInstall coc-go`.

-You can install some other language server extensions along with `coc-go`, like `coc-emmet`, `coc-html`, `coc-json`, etc.
+You can install some other language server extensions along with `coc-go`, like `coc-tsserver`, `coc-json`, etc.

 The next step is to configure the installed plugins properly.
 You can do it just by adding below scripts to your vimrc file:

 ```vim
 " disable all linters as that is taken care of by coc.nvim